iluwatar/java-design-patterns/README.md

 **Applicability:** Use the Builder pattern when
 * the algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled
+* the construction process must allow different representations for the object that's constructed

 ##Factory Method
 **Intent:** Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.